izsoandras/Advent-of-Code-2024/day1/README.md

 3. sum these up, this way creating a similarity score

 ## Solution outline

+Single C file has been used to make building with command line GCC easier (first time usage)

 ### 1. part
 1. Read values into a linked list
   1. assuming that the input length is not given